clemcer/loggifly/README.md

       attatch_logfile: true  # Attach a log file to the notification
     - regex: regex-pattern1
       action: restart  # Restart the container when this regex pattern is found
+    - keyword: keyword2
+      action: stop     # Restart the container when this keyword is found
 ```

 </details>